andreasdr/minitscript/README-LanguageDraft-2.0.md

     $car = Car(4, Colors.$RED) + Car(4, Colors.$BLUE)
 ```

 ## 1.7.
-Static member variables
+Static member variables and methods
-    - maybe by mapping to global variables
+    - by mapping to global variables and functions
     - Class::$classProperty would map to $$.___Class_classProperty

 ```